kevscon/kevscon.github.io/_posts/2018-05-19-batt_ground.md

 ![]({{ "/assets/images/batt_ground/brecall.png" | absolute_url }})

 As previously stated, the recall score is being prioritized in this project but other metrics were compared as well.
-Below is the ROC curve which compares the true positive rate to the false positive rate.
+Below is the Receiver Operating Characteristic (ROC) curve which compares the true positive rate to the false positive rate.
 Based on this plot, both models appear to have good performance since they trend toward the desirable upper left quadrant.
 However when comparing the area under the curve (AUC), Random Forest beats Logistic Regression.

 ![]({{ "/assets/images/batt_ground/roc.png" | absolute_url }})